davidpirul/4.3_renderizacionDinamica/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was deploy with [Netlify](https://4-3-renderizaciondinamica.netlify.app/).

 ## Available Scripts